livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

 	...

-When filling in the data I place the "FirstName" and "LastName" values into a "Name" field (1) and the "Title" value into a "Title" field (2).
+When filling in the data the "FirstName" and "LastName" values are placed into a "Name" field (1) and the "Title" value into a "Title" field (2).

-This example also shows how to use **LayoutControl** to layout your row template.
-Notice how I capture the rectangle of the row template at the beginning (3) and then use it to position all of the other elements (4).
+This example also shows how to use **LayoutControl** to layout our row template.
+Notice how the rectangle of the row template is captured at the beginning (3) and then used to position all of the other elements (4).

 ### How Do I Customize a Table's Columns? ###

-A column template is nothing more than a LiveCode control that is named after a column in your table.
-This control is located in the row template group for your data grid.
+A column template is nothing more than a LiveCode control that is named after a column in our table.
+This control is located in the row template group for our data grid.
 This lesson will discuss how to create templates for columns in a data grid table.

 #### Use Property Inspector to Create a Column Template ####